-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) \checkmark OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended December 31, 2007

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) \square OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-Commission file number: 0-12957

-Delaware

-(State or other jurisdiction of incorporation or organization)

-22-2372868 (I.R.S.
-Employer Identification No.)

-(Zip Code)

-685 Route 202/206, Bridgewater, New Jersey (Address of principal executive offices))

-Registrant's telephone number, including area code: (908) 541-8600

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Class

-Name of Exchange on Which Registered

-Common Stock, \$0.01 par value; Preferred Stock Purchase Rights

-NASDAQ Global Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes No 🗹

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes ☐ No 🗹

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \Box Accelerated filer \square Non-accelerated filer \Box Smaller reporting company \Box (Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Yes 🗆 Act).
-No 🔽

-The aggregate market value of the Common Stock, par value \$.01 per share, held by non-affiliates of the registrant was approximately \$345,966,000 as of June 29, 2007, based upon the closing sale price on the Nasdaq Stock Market of \$7.85 reported for such date.
-Shares of common stock held by each officer and director and by each person who owns 10% or more of the outstanding common stock have been excluded in that such shares may be deemed to be affiliate shares.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-There were 44,322,923 shares of the registrant's common stock issued and outstanding as of February 27, 2008.
+1 01111 10 11 ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended December 31, 2007 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Comm sission file number: 0-12957 armaceuticals, Inc. f registrant as specified in its charter) (State Delaware e or other jurisdiction of incorporation or organization) 22-2372868 (I.R.S.
+Employer Identification No.) 685 Route 202/206, Bridgewater, New Jersey (Address of principal executive offices) 08807 (Zip Code) Registrant's telephone number, including area code: (908) 541-8600 Securities registered pursuant to Section 12(b) of the Act: Title of Class Name of Exchange on Which Registered Common Stock, \$0.01 par value; Preferred Stock Purchase Rights NASDAQ Global Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by c heck mark if the registrant is a well-known seasoned iss suer, as defined in Rule 405 of the Securities Act.
+Yes No Indicate by cl ☑ No heck mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act. ☐ Yes preceding 12 s required to be filed by Section 13 or 15(d) of the Exchange Act of 1934 during the as required to file such reports), and (2) has been subject to such filing requirements for Item 405 of Regulation S-K is not contained herein, and will not be contained, to the besents incorporated by reference in Part III of this Form 10-K or any amendment to this Form ed filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See maller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large acc relerated filer ☐ Accelerated filer ☑ Non-accelerated filer \square Smaller reporting company \square (Do not check if a smaller reporting company) Indicate by c heck mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes ☑ No June 29, 200° and director a 7, based upon the closing sale price on the Nasdaq Stoc er share, held by non-affiliates of the registrant was approximately \$345,966,000 as of the Market of \$7.85 reported for such date.
+Shares of common stock held by each officer anding common stock have been excluded in that such shares may be deemed to be ly a conclusive determination for other purposes.
+There were 4 4,322,923 shares of the registrant's common stock issue ed and outstanding as of February 27, 2008.